cmorse97/TOD-library/README.md

-# TOD-library
+# Library Project
-Library project for The Odin Project online web dev course.
+This project is from The Odin Project Web Development course.
+It is intended to showcase JavaScript skills (specifically, Objects and Object Constructors), as well as some HTML and CSS skills.